Back to Blog

 Further reading

-Scan your store free, fix violations at the source
+Scan your store first, then fix issues in the theme

 Vijaygopal Balasa, Founder, AccessComply